Things to do in Barcelona

 Barcelona in September events

 Poblenou is an exciting neighbourhood in Barcelona and hosts its own annual festival.
 The festival features art, culture and includes exhibitions, shows, parades and traditional Catalan rituals like correfoc and human towers.
-The highlight of the festival is the ‘castell de focs’ a fireworks display by the beach on 16th September.
+The highlight of the festival is the ‘castell de focs’ a fireworks display by the beach.

 Barcelona in September events